HUMAN- Humanities

 Credits 1 5

-IL, RE- The student will identify an opportunity for an internship or volunteer prospect that matches both the outcomes of the program and the student's interests.
+IL, RE- The student will identify an opportunity for an internship or volunteer prospect that matches both the outcomes of the area of interest and the student’s interests.
 Together with an instructor, the student will complete a written contract that specifies the learning outcomes and defines the duration of the course and the credits to be granted upon successful completion.
-Prerequisite(s): Instructor permission.
+This course is aimed toward students who are doing an internship for the second time.

 HUMAN 298: Special Topics in Humanities II